Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Other ships by this name: Eli Knudsen previously had the name O. A. Knudsen.
 Also, this company had previously had a steamship named O. A. Knudsen, delivered in Jan.-1907, 3531 gt.
 Torpedoed by UB 39 off Beachey Head on March 22-1917 on a voyage London-Cardiff, but managed to get to Southampton, repaired and re-entered service.
 Ran aground near Cape Pine, New Foundland on June 24-1923 on a voyage Sydney C. B.-Wabana in heavy fog.
 Total loss.
 Charles Hocking dates the latter incident June 30-1923, at Gull Island, St. Mary's Bay.
 Additionally, a tanker by this name was delivered in March-1951, 11 079 gt.
 Sold in Oct.-1960 to Mariehamn and renamed Ragny.
 Lost in Dec.-1970 east of Cape May, on a voyage Freeport-Trondheim.

-The text on this page was compiled with the help of: "Våre motorskip", Leif M. Bjørkelund & E. H. Kongshavn, article found in Issues No. 2 for 1975 of the magazine "Krigsseileren" (The War Sailor), "Tusen norske skip", Lise Lindbæk, "The World's Merchant Fleets", Roger W. Jordan, Axis Submarine Success of World War Two", Jürgen Rohwer, "Englandsfarten", Ragnar Ulstein, "Sjøforklaringer fra 2. verdenskrig", Norwegian Maritime Museum, Volume II, (ref.
+The text on this page was compiled with the help of: "Våre motorskip", Leif M. Bjørkelund & E. H. Kongshavn, article found in Issue No. 2 for 1975 of the magazine "Krigsseileren" (The War Sailor), "Tusen norske skip", Lise Lindbæk, "The World's Merchant Fleets", Roger W. Jordan, Axis Submarine Success of World War Two", Jürgen Rohwer, "Englandsfarten", Ragnar Ulstein, "Sjøforklaringer fra 2. verdenskrig", Norwegian Maritime Museum, Volume II, (ref.
 My sources).
-Some details were found in a summary of statements by survivors, received from Tony Cooper, England (from British archives).
+Some details were found in a summary of statements by survivors, in a memorandum dated Apr.
+14-1942 and signed USNR Ensign A. J. Powers, received from Tony Cooper, England.

 Be